bkebede/bkebede.github.io/index.md

 #### Something Interesting About Me

-I was born in Addis Ababa, Ethiopia.
+I was born in Ethiopia, moved to California at 6 years of age but I then graduated from International School of Kenya in Nairobi, Kenya.

 #### The Most Important thing in my Life